- What is the importance of the CFP deadline?

 In order for IEEE ComSoc to grant technical co-sponsorship, at least one of our Technical Committees (TC) must endorse the conference.
 The endorsement helps to ensure that the technical program falls within the scope of the TC, that there is a quality, independent peer review process for paper selection, and that at least three TC members will be directly and substantially involved in the activities of the Technical Program Committee (TPC).
 In order to identify the TC members who will serve on the TPC, conference organizers should discuss with the TC Chair.
 That conversation should garner the support of the TC which will be demonstrated by 3 of their members serving on the TPC.
 During the formal review of this Addendum, the TC Chair(s) will be given the opportunity to officially endorse the conference based on this interaction with the Conference Organizing Committee.

-- Why is there a non-refundable application fee of US$1000?
+- Why is there a non-refundable application fee of US$1450?

-The fee is non-refundable because, regardless of the outcome of the sponsorship request, a full review is necessary and administrative costs are incurred.
-The fee is based on a policy whereby IEEE charges its societies this amount (US$1000) for every conference they technically sponsor (plus other per-paper charges).
-The application fee only partially compensates for IEEE ComSoc's TCS cost, e.g., staff time, administration, website, etc.; and is subject to future change in order to consider the per-paper IEEE charges.
+The fee is non-refundable, regardless of the outcome of the sponsorship request, a full review is necessary and administrative costs are incurred.
+The fee is based on a policy, whereby, IEEE charges its societies this amount (US$1450) for every conference they technically sponsor.
+The application fee partially compensates for IEEE ComSoc's TCS cost, e.g., staff time, administration, website, etc.

 - Why have I been asked to pay an additional US$500 fee?